zieben46/cmvcrud/app_test/dbadminkit_project/data_transfer_options.md

 - **Requirements**:
   - Postgres table with `on_date`/`off_date` for SCD Type 2.
   - Databricks Delta table (if target) or Postgres SCD handler (if source).
-  - `SparkEngine` for Databricks target.
+  - `SparkEngine` for Databricks target (your Databricks cluster suffices).

 ---